 The bathysonde is used to acquire physical and chemical data at a fixed point called a station, and along the water column – typically from the surface to 6000 metres below the surface.

-The CTD probe (Conductivity-Temperature-Depth) allows very accurate measurements of conductivity (from which salinity is deduced), temperature and pressure (from which depth is deduced).
+It is usually equipped with two main elements: a CTD probe and a rosette.The CTD probe (Conductivity-Temperature-Depth) allows very accurate measurements of conductivity (from which salinity is deduced), temperature and pressure (from which depth is deduced).

 Other sensors that can be fitted to a CTD include dissolved oxygen sensors in the ocean or fluorescence sensors that measure chlorophyll, etc.

-During the ascent of the bathysonde from the bottom to the surface, the oceanographers trigger the closing of the bottles at different depths to collect samples all along the water column.
+The rosette is the ring of bottles that surrounds the probe.
+The bottles allow the sampling of seawater at different depths to measure its physical and biogeochemical characteristics: temperature, salinity, pH, oxygen content, nutrient salts, etc.During the ascent of the bathysonde from the bottom to the surface, the oceanographers trigger the closing of the bottles at different depths to collect samples all along the water column.
 Analyses will be carried out by the teams of chemists either on board or back in the laboratory after the samples have been preserved.

 Relive a bathysonde ascent during the SAGA10W campaign!